 If you would rather listen to this review or if you would like to listen to it and also read it (we always recommend such things) then you can listen to this review directly below.

 When we arrived to Chef Mickey’s that morning, there was quite a long line to check in.
-After about 10 minutes, we checked in with the hostess, and then we moved into a waiting area that has a few benches to sit at.
-There is also a Disney PhotoPass+ photographer available that will take your picture with Chef Mickey’s statue.
+After about 10 minutes, we were greeted by, and checked in with, the hostess.
+After checking in, we moved into a waiting area that has a few benches to sit at.
+There is also a Disney PhotoPass+ photographer available that will take your family photos with a Chef Mickey’s statue.
 Basically, it’s something to do while you wait, and prepare yourself for the sensory overload that is the Chef Mickey’s experience.
-The line to take pictures moved pretty quickly and I think we waited about 20 minutes before we were seated.
+The line to take photos moved pretty quickly and I think we waited about 20 minutes before we were seated.

-Once we were inside, Chef Mickey’s felt very busy and it was loud – both in sound and in colors – like I said, sensory overload (especially for young children).
+Once we were inside, Chef Mickeys felt very busy and it was loud – both in sound and in colors – like I said, sensory overload (especially for young children).
 The décor is very cartoonish, there were characters everywhere, and it felt very 1990’s.
-What’s funny is when you walk into the Contemporary where Chef Mickey’s is located, it’s this big open air area and you can see the monorail going through the resort.
-But once you get into the Chef Mickey’s, it actually felt very cramped, the tales felt very close together, with low ceilings.
+What’s funny is when you walk into Disney’s Contemporary Resort where Chef Mickey’s is located, it’s this big open-air area and you can see the monorail going through the resort.
+But once you get into Chef Mickey’s itself, it actually felt very cramped, the tales felt very close together, with low ceilings.
 We expected it to be loud, as most character meals are, but it sounded very echoey.
-It feels like it needs an update for sure, but overall wasn’t bad.
+It feels like this Disney restaurant needs an update for sure, but overall wasn’t bad.

-Chef Mickey’s is separated into three sections – the section to the left was open air so you could see up to the rest of the Contemporary; the section directly in front of where you walk in is also fairly open-air, and also overlooks Bay Lake; and the section to the right is not open-air to the Contemporary like the other side, but instead has a ceiling overhead.
+The dining area of Chef Mickey’s is separated into three sections – the section to the left was open air so you could see up to the rest of Disney’s Contemporary Resort ; the section directly in front of where you walk in is also fairly open-air, and also overlooks Bay Lake; and the section to the right is not open-air like the left side, but instead has a ceiling overhead.
 The right side of the restaurant is closest to the main buffet area and has the most seating.
 We were seated in the right-hand section.
 Maybe that is why we felt a bit cramped and it sounded a bit louder – it was more enclosed than the rest of the restaurant, had the most guests seated, and also had the traffic of other guests going to the buffet.

-As far as the buffet is concerned, they served a pretty good variety – yogurt, fruit, bagels, pastries, eggs, bacon, hash browns, hash brown casserole, pancakes, and of course, Mickey waffles.
-It wasn’t the best food we’ve ever had, but it was okay.
+As far as the breakfast buffet is concerned, it was your typical Disney breakfast buffet – yogurt, fruit, bagels, pastries, eggs, bacon, hash browns, hash brown casserole, pancakes, and of course, Mickey waffles.
+It wasn’t the best breakfast food we’ve ever had, but it wasn’t bad.
 The hash brown casserole was really good, though!

-The buffet was also laid out a bit oddly.
+The breakfast buffet was also laid out a bit oddly.
 The counter would all of a sudden dip to a lower height and Jared, who’s 6’3”, had to basically squat to get his food.
 They do this, I believe, to allow children to get their own food, however, for us it just felt weird.

-But the character interaction here was good.
+As for interaction with chef characters, it was good, not great.
 The best character interaction we’ve had at breakfast has been at ‘Ohana where we got to meet Lilo and Stitch.
 We’ve done breakfast there like two or three times, and it’s pretty consistent.
 At Chef Mickey’s they were fine, but they just came through very quickly and it felt very rushed.
 For our daughter, it wasn’t a big deal because she wasn’t really all that into them.
 She would kind of say “Hi” and touch their noses, but then she would want to sit back down again.
 I was having to get her back up just so we could get a picture.
-So for us, it was fine.
-But just imagine being a six or seven year old kid wanting to interact a little more.
+So, for us, it was fine.
+But just imagine being a six or seven-year old kid wanting to interact a little more.
 They have got to be disappointed that they don’t get as much time with them.
 Now, to be fair, maybe this was just an off day as I have heard great things about how the characters interact with guests here, but today, they just seemed rushed.

-So as far as character interaction, for us, it was fine because our daughter wasn’t into it, but I think Chef Mickey’s pals should have spent a little more time at each table to make it a better experience for the other kids, since they love all of them.
+So as far as character meeting, for us, it was fine because our daughter wasn’t into it, but I think Chef Mickey’s pals should have spent a little more time at each table to make it a better experience for the other kids, since they love all of them.

-As far as the service, it was a buffet, so the only thing our server did was clear our plates and get us more drinks if we needed them.
+As far as the service, it was a buffet, so our server was responsible for clearing our plates and getting us more drinks if we needed them.
 Our server was good as our empty plates were cleared and our drinks refilled without us asking.
-The line for the buffet was fine – it moved pretty quickly.
-Like I said, Chef Mickey’s was kinda loud, but that’s expected at character meals at Disney World.
+The line for the breakfast buffet was fine – it moved pretty quickly.
+Like I said, Chef Mickey’s was kind of loud, but that’s expected at character meals at Disney World.
 I think the loudest one we’ve been to was Tusker House at Disney’s Animal Kingdom, and the quietest was probably The Crystal Palace inside Disney’s Magic Kingdom.